 - Whiplash and other neck injuries.

-If you have been injured in a trucking accident in the Houston area, or a friend or family member has been injured or killed there, you should immediately contact the experienced trucking company accident attorneys at Rose Sanders Law Firm, PLLC, at the Contact Page or by dialing 713-231-9288.
+If you have been injured in a trucking accident in the Houston area, or a friend or family member has been injured or killed there, you should immediately contact the undefeated Houston 18-Wheeler Accident attorneys at Rose Sanders Law Firm, PLLC, at the Contact Page or by dialing 713-231-9288.
 In no event should you speak with an insurance adjustor before you meet with a lawyer.